mui/material-ui/docs/data/material/design-resources/material-ui-for-figma/material-ui-for-figma.md

 ### Do the kits output React code?

-You can export the design tokens and component customizations to code if paired with [the Connect Figma plugin](/material-ui/design-resources/connect/).
+You can export theme tokens and component customizations to code if paired with [the Connect Figma plugin](/material-ui/design-resources/connect/).
 Material UI for Figma has been built to be as close to the React components as possible, making it for a fluid integration with code.

 ### How do I migrate from Design to React?